Stadesign/ShopwareDocker/Readme.md

 # Shopware Docker
 This Docker image collection provides a ready-to-go solution for Shopware.
-It's based on nginx, php-fpm, MariaDB and Varnish.
+It's based on nginx, php-fpm, MariaDB, ElasticSearch and Varnish.
 Furthermore, it provides a simple SCP-Server for up-/downloading files.

 ## Structure
 ![structure](img/shopware.png)